Doubts Rise About Evidence That U.S. Diplomats In Cuba Were Attacked

 "Science has gone astray, gone off the rails many times," he says.
 "But eventually it self-corrects and we get to the right answer."

 That happened after a similar incident during the Cold War.
-The story then was that Soviet microwaves were causing cancer and a rare blood condition among staff at the U.S. embassy in Moscow.
+The story then was that Soviet microwaves were causing cancer and a rare blood condition among staff at the U.S. Embassy in Moscow.

 A large study disproved that claim.